 The child protection system responds to situations of alleged maltreatment and helps support families to safely care for their children.

 Minnesota’s child support program benefits children by enforcing parental responsibility for their support.

-DHHS serves people who are deaf, hard of hearing, late deafened or deafblind, families, service providers, employers and businesses.
+DHS serves people who are deaf, hard of hearing, late deafened or deafblind as well as their families, providers, employers and businesses.

 Foster parents provide a bridge with birth parents to enable children to return safely home or to a new adoptive or permanent family.